A-Z Artist Index Compilations Record Labels Media

 Bio:

 Eugene won the very first Stag/Hot Press Best Unrecorded Act Award in early 1982, the prize for which was supposed to be a Phil Lynott produced single.
 This was announced in the pages of Hot Press as "I Dream In Red" / "Eire Nua".
-Not for the last time in the Stag/Hot Press (later Carling/Hot Press) awards, no such single ever emerged.
-Phil Lynott did invite the band as special guests on the first Irish date of his Solo In Soho tour at the TV Club (exact details unknown; this tour included Lisdoonvarna, where some members of the audience bottled Lynott, though nothing like the avalanche that greeted Classics Nouveaux).
+Not for the last time in the Stag/Hot Press (later Carling/Hot Press) Awards, no such single ever emerged.

-Many demos were recorded including "Oceanside" and "The Art Of Conversation" but nothing further was released.
+Many more demos were recorded were recording during the bands lifetime, including "Oceanside" and "The Art Of Conversation", but nothing further was released.

 Eugene advert April 1983